samuelsh/pyfs_stress/README.md

 # pyFstress
 Multi-client file system load and stress testing tool based on ZeroMQ.

-It can be useful for anyone, who is developing new file system or testing an existing one.
+It could be useful for anyone, who is developing new file system or testing an existing one.

 Use cases:
 1. Load & Stress - Imagine 60 clients, each one running 16 io processes vs your file server :)